Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

 settings).
 To save changes you will need to force save, e.g., in the `vi` editor this is `w!`.

-Logout and login again so that the changes to `/etc/profile` take effect.
+Logout and login again for the changes to `/etc/profile` to take effect.

 #### Testing